-- 1/2 orange, cut into quarters
+- ½ medium orange cut into quarters

-- 1 lime, cut into quarters
+- 1 medium lime cut into quarters

-- 1 tsp cumin
+- 1 teaspoon cumin

-- 1 tsp oregano
+- 1 teaspoon oregano

-- 1 chipotle pepper in adobo, chopped
+- 1 chipotle pepper in adobo chopped

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - Additional salt and pepper to taste

-- Add water to the bottom of the pan.
+- Add the water to the bottom of the pan.
 Hand squeeze the juice of the orange sections and lime sections into the pan and add the rind as well.
-Add cumin, oregano, chipotle, and garlic.
+Add the cumin, oregano, chipotle, and garlic.
 Bring to a simmer, then cover and transfer the pot to the oven.

-- Meanwhile, remove orange and lime rinds from the liquids in the pot.
+- Meanwhile, remove the orange and lime rinds from the liquids in the pot and discard.
 Set over medium high heat and bring a boil.
-Cook until liquids are reduced by half.
+Cook until the liquids are reduced by half.